vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_weather_nl.md

 Here you can find dashboard related to the weather in the Netherlands.

-There are a lot of weather sites who service weather data on the web or in apps.
+There are a lot of weather sites that provide weather data on the web or in apps.
-We can use that data also to show direct on our Home Assistant dashboards.
+We can also use that data to show directly on our Home Assistant dashboards.

 <a href="index"><img src="images_weather/overview_weather_elements.png" alt="weather elements" height="1200px"></a>